oddkiva/sara/doc/sphinx/source/multiviewgeometry/perspective_projection.rst

 Let us make two useful remarks:

-- The inverse rotation matrix :math:`\mathbf{R}^T` stores the basis coordinates the world axes expressed in the camera coordinate system.
+- The inverse rotation matrix :math:`\mathbf{R}^T` stores the coordinates the world basis vectors expressed in the camera coordinate system.
-- The translation :math:`-\mathbf{R}^T \mathbf{t}` stores the coordinate of the world origin expressed in the camera coordinate system
+- The translation :math:`-\mathbf{R}^T \mathbf{t}` stores the coordinates of the world origin expressed in the camera coordinate system.

 Now a camera is a physical projector that captures incoming lights reflected by 3D material points into the camera film.